25 Free Things To Do Indoors in Atlanta: Free Places To Play Indoors on Cold and Rainy Days

 Kids can climb on squirrels at Avalon's indoor and outdoor nature-theme play area.

-Lots of malls around Atlanta are great indoor places for kids to run around.
+Lots of Atlanta malls are great indoor places for kids to run around.
 Indoor playgrounds at malls like North Point Mall, Mall of Georgia, Cumberland Mall are good spots to let kids run out energy.
-We also love the recently-renovated play area at Avalon in Alpharetta, which has indoor and outdoor climbing areas.
+We also love the play area at Avalon in Alpharetta, which has indoor and outdoor climbing areas.

 story time at Little Shop of Stories Free Things To Do in Atlanta On Cold and Rainy